Icinga/icinga2/doc/4-monitoring-remote-systems.md

-Each cluster node should execute its own local cluster health check to get an idea about network related connection problems from different point of views.
+Each cluster node should execute its own local cluster health check to get an idea about network related connection problems from different points of view.

 ### <a id="host-multiple-cluster-nodes"></a> Host With Multiple Cluster Nodes

 Special scenarios might require multiple cluster nodes running on a single host.
-By default Icinga 2 and its features will drop their runtime data below the prefix `LocalStateDir`.
+By default Icinga 2 and its features will place their runtime data below the prefix `LocalStateDir`.
 By default packages will set that path to `/var`.
 You can either set that variable as constant configuration definition in [icinga2.conf](#icinga2-conf) or pass it as runtime variable to